dhbergerwm/CSCI420HW2/README.md

 If the code is run in sequential order, the **testset-results.csv** will be generated without issue.

-If attempting to generate new **.dill** pre-trained model, uncomment the labeled code block and run it.
+If attempting to generate new **.dill** pre-trained model, uncomment the labeled code block, and run it.

 ## 3. Report